huggingface/leaderboards/docs/source/en/open_llm_leaderboard/normalization.md

 ```

 ## Normalizing Tasks with Subtasks
-For tasks with subtasks (e.g., MUSR), we follow these steps:
+For tasks with subtasks (e.g., MUSR, BBH), we follow these steps:
 - Calculate the lower bound for each subtask.
 - Normalize each subtask score.
 - Average the normalized subtask scores.